On path-cycle decompositions of triangle-free graphs: Properties of hanging-square graphs

-\end{itemize} In cases (i) and (ii) it is easy to prove that $P \cup Q \cup C$ has a $4$-pc decomposition.
-In case~(iii), it can be shown that $P \cup Q \cup C \cup D$ decomposes into $3$~paths of length at least~$4$.
+\end{itemize} In cases (i) and (ii) it is easy to prove that $P \cup Q_1 \cup Q_2$ has a decomposition into a path of length 5 and a path of length 6.
+In case~(iii), it can be shown that $P \cup Q_1 \cup Q_2 \cup D$ decomposes into $3$~paths of length at least~$4$.
 Further details of the proof are left to the reader. \end{proof}